emmawestcounselling/EmmaWestCounselling-/README.md

 5. In the zone / Pages settings, leave **off**: Email Address Obfuscation, Rocket Loader, Bot Fight Mode.
 6. Use Always HTTPS.
 Attach the existing domain when ready.

-This machine’s GitHub CLI login (`mikewest1uk`) is invalid, and there is no current personal Cloudflare login I could safely use.
-After you sign in to a personal Cloudflare account:

 ```sh
 npx wrangler login